-GED Ready™: The Official Practice Test is available from publishing partners for a nominal fee – $4 per module for adult education programs and $6 per module for individual students not participating in adult education programs.
+GED Ready™: The Official Practice Test is available from publishing partners for a fee of $6.99.
 The test is primarily available in an online version, although a non-Internet computer-based version is available for use in corrections settings where test-takers are not allowed Internet access.

 Yes.
 Test-takers can test on what they want, when they want, and where they want.